-All animals were housed and maintained in the Mary Lyon Centre at MRC Harwell, under specific pathogen-free (SPF) conditions in individually ventilated cages, with environmental conditions as outlined in the Home Office Code of Practice.
+All animals were housed and maintained in the Mary Lyon Centre at MRC Harwell, under specific pathogen-free conditions in individually ventilated cages, with environmental conditions as outlined in the Home Office Code of Practice.
 Home Office ethical approval was granted under project license 30/3070 and mice were euthanized by Home Office Schedule 1 methods.
-All experiments involving mice conformed to governmental and institutional guidelines for animal use in research and were performed with approval of the Animal Experimental Committee of the Academic Medical Center, Amsterdam (license AVD1180020184986).
+All experiments involving mice conformed to governmental and institutional guidelines for animal use in research and were performed with approval of the Animal Experimental Committee the Academic Medical Center.
+Amsterdam of (license AVD1180020184986).
 For ECG measurements, general anaesthesia was induced with 4.0% isoflurane and maintained at 0.8-1.2% isoflurane in oxygen.
-Euthanasia was performed by 100% CO2 administration (20% v/v per minute), followed by cervical dislocation.
+Euthanasia was performed by 100% CO2 administration (20% v/ v per minute), followed by cervical dislocation.

-Generation of mutagenized pedigrees
+2.2 Generation of mutagenized pedigrees

-The details of the ENU program have been described previously.
-Briefly, C57BL/6J male mice (G0) were treated with ENU doses of 1 x 120mg kg-1, and then 2 x100mg kg-1with a week between each dose.
-The mice were then bred with wild-type 'sighted C3H' (C3H.Pde6b+) females.
-The resulting G1 males were bred with wild-type C3H.Pde6b+ females to produce G2 females, which were backcrossed to their G1 fathers to generate G3 offspring.
-The G3 mating scheme results on average in 1 in 8 G3 mice homozygous for any particular ENU-induced mutation.
-Binomial probability calculations indicate that a cohort of 50 single sex mice will yield 4 homozygotes with a probability of ~85% and 5 with a probability of ~75%.
+The details of the ENU program have been described previously.11 Briefly, C57BL/6| male mice (G0) were treated with ENU doses of 1 \times 120 mg kg-1, and then 2 \times 100 mg kg-1 with a week between each dose.
+The mice were then bred with wild-type 'sighted C3H' (C3H.Pde6b+) females.12 The resulting G_1 males were bred with wild-type C3H.Pde6b+ females to produce G2 females, which were backcrossed to their G_1 fathers to generate G_3 offspring.
+The G_3 mating scheme results on average in 1 in $8 G_3$ mice homozygous for any particular ENUinduced mutation.
+Binomial probability calculations indicate that a cohort of 50 single sex mice will yield 4 homozygotes with a probability of \sim 85% and 5 with a probability of \sim 75%.
 Initial identification of the sudden death phenotype was in G3 mice (batch A) but subsequent studies employed mice backcrossed ten generations to the C3H.Pde6b+ background (batch B).

-Measurements and experiments were performed in mice of either sex at the age of 4-5 weeks, unless otherwise specified (as further specified in the Data Supplement).
+Measurements and experiments were performed in mice of either sex at the age of 4-5 weeks, unless otherwise specified (as further specified in the Supplementary material online).

-Mapping and DNA sequencing
+2.3 Mapping and DNA sequencing

 DNA from affected mice and littermates was prepared from ear biopsies and used for linkage mapping utilizing the Illumina GoldenGate Mouse Medium Density Linkage Panel (Gen-Probe Life Sciences Ltd, UK).
-DNA from the founder G1 mouse was prepared for whole genome sequencing (WGS) using the Nucleon BACC2 Genomic DNA Extraction System (GE Healthcare Life Sciences).
-After library generation, a single lane of paired-end sequencing (100nt) was performed employing the Illumina HiSeq platform (Oxford Genomics Centre, Wellcome Trust Centre for Human Genetics) and analyzed as previously described.
-Genetic variants identified by WGS were confirmed by pyrosequencing (see Data Supplement).
+DNA from the founder G1 mouse was prepared for whole-genome sequencing (WGS) using the Nucleon BACC2 Genomic DNA Extraction System (GE Healthcare Life Sciences).
+After library generation, a single lane of paired-end sequencing (100 nt) was performed employing the Illumina HiSeq platform (Oxford Genomics Centre, Wellcome Trust Centre for Human Genetics) and analysed as previously described.11 Genetic variants identified by WGS were confirmed by pyrosequencing (see Supplementary material online).

-NMR methodology and biochemical screen
+2.4 NMR methodology and biochemical screen

 Because of the severe nature of the phenotype and risk of early death, the phenotyping of this line was limited primarily to post mortem analysis.
 The function of the Bcat2 gene suggested the possibility of abnormal levels of metabolites such as branched chain amino acids.
-To prevent the unnecessary death of mice, urine and plasma of male and female mice aged between 4 and 5 weeks of age was analysed by NMR.
-Details on urine and plasma sample preparation, NMR analysis, and estimation of the valine and xleucine (leucine and isoleucine combined) concentrations from the NMR spectra are provided in the Data Supplement.
-Further analysis of plasma was carried out by a clinical chemistry analysis of terminal plasma samples; further details are provided in the Data Supplement and Suppl.
-Table S1.
+To prevent the unnecessary death of mice, urine and plasma of male and female mice aged between 4 and 5 weeks of age were analysed by NMR.
+Details on urine and plasma sample preparation, NMR analysis, and estimation of the valine and xleucine (leucine and isoleucine combined) concentrations from the NMR spectra are provided in the Supplementary material online.
+Further analysis of plasma was carried out by a clinical chemistry analysis of terminal plasma samples; further details are provided in the Supplementary material online, Table S1.

-Western blot analysis of WT and p.Q300\ BCAT2 protein expression mTOR and P-mTOR (Ser2448) protein expression in mouse hearts
+2.5 Western blot analysis of WT and p.Q300 BCAT2 protein expression